anne-urai/lab_wiki/PythonSetup.md

 .
 If you need more heavy lifting, there are a few options:
 - ALICE supercomputer @ Leiden Uni
   - [Get an account](https://wiki.alice.universiteitleiden.nl/index.php?title=ALICE_User_Documentation_Wiki)
+  - Ask Anne about getting access to shared project space, where ONE public data lives
 - LISA / Cartesius clusters @ SurfSara
   - [Apply through NWO](https://userinfo.surfsara.nl/systems/lisa/account).
 Very well managed, but since Leiden does not have a contract with SurfSara you have to apply to extend your account every year.